moneykit/examples/use_webhooks/README.md

 With each of these you should see new webhook events logged.

 For non-sandbox links you can request real product refreshes to trigger webhook events.
 Be aware you may be charged for on-demand product refreshes.
-You can also disconnect the link to trigger a state changed, however this makes the link unusable.
+You can also delete the link to trigger a state change, but this will make the link unusable.

 - `POST http://localhost:8000/links/LINK_ID/refresh/accounts`